LesleyLai/blog/contents/blog/auto_parameters/en.md

 With this feature's advent,
 the programming style where all parameters are `auto` becomes popular among some C++ programmers.
 However, the feature is not always optimal, and, frankly, I don’t think we should use it more often than it needs to.
-In general, the more specific we make the type of a parameter is, the better.
+In general, the more specific we make the type of a parameter, the better.

 ## Why do people like it?

-It is easier, right!
-Not everyone want to write out the explicit parameter type.
+It is easier, right?
+Not everyone wants to write out the explicit parameter type.

-This can be a valid excuse when doing template-heavy generic programming, but in a lot of the time, the "annoying to write" type is avoidable with some refactoring, and we will even have higher quality code by doing so.
+This can be a valid excuse when doing template-heavy generic programming, but a lot of the time the "annoying to write" type is avoidable with some refactoring, and we will even have higher-quality code by doing so.

 For example, the following is a modified version of some code I found online, and I agree that it is annoying to write out about the explicit type of `pair`: